jmrCalvo/flight_schedule/README.md

 # Flights Schedule
-The program will output all the differents combinations that can be done according to some especificaiones dercibed on [Python weekend Kiwi.com](https://gist.github.com/martin-kokos/6ccdeeff45a33bce4849567b0395526c)
+The program will output all the differents combinations that can be done according to some especificaiones described on [Python weekend Kiwi.com](https://gist.github.com/martin-kokos/6ccdeeff45a33bce4849567b0395526c)

 ## Compile